dfattal/dfattal.github.io/webXR/StereoPlayer/README.md

 # WebXR SBS 3D Video Player

-A WebXR application for viewing side-by-side (SBS) stereoscopic 3D videos with dynamic focal length and screen distance controls, featuring automatic reconvergence adjustment.
+A WebXR application for viewing side-by-side (SBS) stereoscopic 3D videos with dynamic focal length and screen distance controls, featuring automatic reconvergence adjustment for proper infinity mapping and full immersive VR experience.

+## Content Requirements

+### IMPORTANT: Expected Video Format
+This player expects **full-width side-by-side (SBS) stereo content** with the following properties:

+- **Format**: Full-width SBS - NOT half-SBS
+- **Layout**: Left eye view in left half (0.0-0.5), right eye view in right half (0.5-1.0)
+- **Convergence**: Content must be **non-reconverged** (parallel view/converged at infinity)
+  - This means distant objects appear at the same horizontal position in both left and right views
+  - The player automatically maps infinity image points to XR space infinity for a fully immersive feel
+- **Camera FOV**: For proper object scale and "fullness" sensation, the viewing angle should match the recording camera's field of view
+  - **Default**: 36mm equivalent lens (1.0x focal multiplier)
+  - Adjustable via controls to match your source content
+  - Common settings: 26mm (wide), 36mm (normal), 50mm (portrait)

+### Why Parallel View & FOV Matching Matter
+When content is converged at infinity and FOV is properly matched:
+- Objects at all depths maintain correct parallax relationships
+- Distant objects appear naturally at infinity in VR space
+- Objects and people have correct proportions and "fullness"
+- The 3D effect is comfortable and realistic
+- You get a true "window into the world" experience

 ## Features